-It’s been a while since I last stayed at the Pink Fancy Hotel on Prince Street in Christiansted.
-Even so, I have to tell you that there’s not a small hotel anywhere that I would rather recommend.
-The unique charms of this one-of-a-kind, legendary Caribbean inn, just took me by the heart.
+It’s been a while since we last stayed at the Pink Fancy Hotel on Prince Street in Christiansted.
+Even so, we have to tell you that there’s not a small hotel anywhere that we would rather recommend.
+The unique charms of this one-of-a-kind, legendary Caribbean inn, just took us by the heart.
 Charming, with an utterly relaxed atmosphere, this historic guesthouse, built in 1780, was once used by gentlemen who rode into town from sugar plantations to discuss the price of rum.
 Today the Pink Fancy’s courtyard pool is the congenial gathering place for a select group of travelers who are looking for an experience not found elsewhere on St.

 Croix-and one rarely to be found in the West Indies.
-I love this place.
-I also love the liesurely walk down the hill to town.
+We love this place.
 On a sunny morning, the cool breeze is a tonic like no other.

 In today’s world of the “grand resort,” and impersonal chain hotels, the innkeepers at Pink Fancy are the antithesis of what you’d expect to find almost anywhere in the Caribbean these days.
 They welcome each guest individually to their small, upscale bed & breakfast inn; an inn distinguished by its listing on the National Register of Historic Places and by the exceptional service offered by its owners.

 Each of the 11 rooms is named for a different sugar plantation, like "Mon Bijou" (my exquisite trinket) or Lower Love, and all are comfortable, luxurious, airy with an old-world atmosphere the likes of which cannot be simply manufactured; it comes only with time and a deep abiding love and a sense of place that dates back to Danish times.